2024 Safe & Together™ Model Asia Pacific Conference

 Rhonda Dagg BSc, BSW

-Rhonda Dagg has over 20 years of experience working in the child welfare field in a variety of roles including front line worker, supervisor and business analyst.
-In her current role as a CFS Program and Leading Practice Specialist, Rhonda is a passionate advocate for families affected by domestic violence and a strong supporter of staff who work with these families.
-She is also the media consultant for federally funded systems change project created to reduce gender-based violence and improve outcomes for children and families.
+Rhonda Dagg has over 25 years of experience working in the child welfare field in a variety of roles including front line worker, supervisor and business analyst.
+In her current role as a Program Specialist, Rhonda is a passionate advocate for families affected by domestic violence and a strong supporter of staff who work with these families.
+Rhonda has utilized the Safe & Together™ Model in her work since 2014, writing policies, coaching and mentoring staff and trains internationally for the S&T Institute.
+In her personal time, she also creates educational material and videos for the community on gender-based violence and prevention.

 Kristi Burre, MA